-The Michigan Department of Community Health is reminding residents of the 10 Mile-Lange-Revere canals and anglers to not eat any fish caught in those waterways.
+The Michigan Department of Community Health is reminding residents of the 10 Mile-Lange-Revere canals and anglers to not caught in those waterways.

 A "do not eat" advisory was issued for bottom-feeder carp and catfish for all of Lake St. Clair.